The Raiders Are Coming

 "Why not?"
 Lance replied casually as he put his leather bag across his shoulder again.

 "I'm not going to ask him," Lance shrugged.
-"I've been thinking about it.
-I think that William's got the right idea.
+"That would only end in arguments and this is an opportunity I am not going to miss.
+I've been thinking about it.
+I think William's got the right idea.
 Just go."
 He pushed the door open.
-"Goodbye," he said and walked out leaving Luke staring after him open mouthed.
+"Goodbye," he said and walked out leaving Stan staring after him open mouthed.

 Once on the hard beaten earth track that ran round all the houses in the village, William didn't even check which way he turned as he broke into a run again.
-He didn't like going into his sister's room but it was the only window that was big enough and easy to open.
-He ducked passed the small schoolroom where the children would all congregate in about an hour for morning lessons, while their parents put the finishing touches to the packing.
-He dodged round the conker tree that stood at the corner of the village and ran out onto the grassland.
-He was free, but only for a short while.
-All the carts would gather together soon, towing oxen behind.
-Their worldly goods would be packed up, and then they would leave.
+He didn't like going into his sisters' room but it was the only window that was big enough and easy to open.
+He ran past the last house, dodged round the conker tree that stood at the corner of the village and ran out into the open grassland of the Hin.

 A kestrel hovered in the sun and William sat down to watch it.
 He loved kestrels.
 It was about to dive into the grass when a sharp sound cut through the air.